wistia/wistia-open-docs/_posts/responsive-design.md

 itself.
 We could also add a withTranscript class that with `padding-top: 200px`.

-One downside: You need to manually remove the width and height styles on API and SEO embeds for this to work properly.
+__One downside__: You need to manually remove the width and height styles on API and SEO embeds for this to work properly.